18 Dec 7 Ways E-Prescribing Improves Eye Care Medication Adherence

 Suppose the drug has a coupon or copay savings program available and meets the eligibility criteria.
 In that case, the information necessary to process the saving program at the pharmacy is automatically appended to the electronic prescription.
 The prescriber sees any inserted financial savings information and its accompanying printable information on the prescription review screen.

 6. Provide Patient Educational Resources

-Educational resources available within the MaximEyes e-Prescribing module for patients based on their active medications list, diagnoses, and lab orders.
-You can search by a term or code, and the materials are automatically retrieved.
+Educational resources available within the MaximEyes e-Prescribing module for patients are based on their active medications list, diagnoses, and lab orders.
+Search by a term or code, and the materials are automatically retrieved.

 7. Improve Prescription Fill Rates with RxInform